0nandon/EmbodiedSplat/README.md

 > [!IMPORTANT]
 > **NOTE 📌** : We make a minor update to the inference strategy.
 As mentioned at the end of Sec.
 7.2, we apply *floater removal* as a post-refinement step following FreeSplat++.
 In our original paper, Gaussians identified as floaters are also excluded from semantic prediction on point clouds in Eq.
 11. However, we empirically find that this exclusion degrades semantic performance, even though floater removal clearly improves rendered RGB quality.
 Hence, in the released code, floater Gaussians are excluded only during RGB rendering, while they are still used for semantic prediction.
 As a result, the evaluation results may be higher than the numbers reported in the paper.
-> When you change the model, you must update `NUM_SEMANTIC_CHANNELS` in the config file.
 >
 > **NOTE 📌** : We support two types of inference strategy:
 >* `incremantal`: Among all past frames, we select the N=30 images with the smallest pose differences from the current frame and use them as reference frames.